sarvasrobert/Scholar/Advanced Computer Graphics/README.md

 ## Exercises from Advanced Computer Graphics seminar

-Here are some examples of my CPU based raytracer created in C# during the lessons of ACG. /n \n Exercise 5 focus on creating of various light sources Excercise 6 focus on creating of physicaly based reflections and refractions Excercise 8 focus on Postprocessing such as Antialiasing and  Depth of field
+* Here are some examples of my CPU based raytracer created in C# during the lessons of ACG.
+* Exercise 5 focus on creating of various light sources
+* Excercise 6 focus on creating of physicaly based reflections and refractions
+* Excercise 8 focus on Postprocessing such as Antialiasing and  Depth of field

 **Screens:**